hyperlane-xyz/v3-docs/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.

+## Generated Content

+The `static` directory includes generated content.
+Please ask @yorhodes for assistance if you need to update this content.

 ### Installation